 If your pustules aren’t improving with home remedies and OTC treatments, talk to a dermatologist and ask them about more aggressive treatment options.
 They may be able to drain your pustules safely or prescribe a stronger medication.

 Prescription medications can be very useful in eliminating acne pustules, especially those caused by bacterial infections.
 Some medications your doctor may prescribe include:

 - oral antibiotics, such as doxycycline and amoxicillin

 - topical antibiotics, such as dapsone

 - prescription-strength salicylic acid

-In severe cases, a laser procedure called photodynamic therapy may be useful in removing the pustules.
+In severe cases, a procedure called photodynamic therapy (PDT) may be used to treat pustules.